pierremigeon/minishell/README.md

 6. If the command is not found, then an approriate error message is displayed.
 7. The prompt is again displayed and waits for input from the user.

+## Project status:

+I have nearly completed this project, but am developing the env builtins and cleaning up the remaining memory leaks.